angular/in-memory-web-api/README.md

   export class AppModule { ... }
   ```

-* The `createDb` method is synchronous.
+* The `createDb` method can be synchronous or asynchronous.
-The service calls `createDb` when it handles the _first_ `HttpClient` (or `Http`) request.
+so you can initialize your in-memory database service from a JSON file.
-If you load your in-memory database service from a JSON file,
+Return the database object, an observable of that object, or a promise of that object.
-complete that asynchronous operation _before_ making the first HTTP request.
+The in-mem web api service calls `createDb` (a) when it handles the _first_ `HttpClient` (or `Http`) request and (b) when it receives a `POST resetdb` request.

 ## In-memory web api examples
 The tests (`src/app/*.spec.ts` files) in the [github repo](https://github.com/angular/in-memory-web-api/tree/master/src/app) are a good place to learn how to setup and use this in-memory web api library.